Enrichment means all the things that we offer at Phoenix Collegiate, outside of lessons, such as after school clubs and experience.

 Achieving a DofE Award will give you skills, confidence and a view on life that everyone is looking for, from employers to colleges and universities.
 76% of major UK organisations emphasised how important it is for schools to enable ‘life skills’ to be developed, with 64% of the sample indicating that DofE might make a positive difference in selecting an applicant for an interview.

-Gain recognition for doing the things that you enjoy (and may be interested in already): make a difference in other people's lives and your community, whilst becoming fitter, healthier, and creating memories to last you alive.
+Gain recognition for doing the things that you enjoy (and may be interested in already); make a difference in other people's lives and your community, whilst becoming fitter, healthier and creating memories to last you a lifetime.

-If you are 14 years old or over you can participate in the DofE and work towards achieving your Bronze Award, moving to Silver upon successful completion.
-DofE participants meet every Wednesday in the Main Hall from 3pm.
+If you are 14 years old or over, you can participate in the DofE and work towards achieving your Bronze Award, moving to Silver upon successful completion.
+DofE participants meet every Wednesday in the Main Hall from 3:00pm.

 The DofE programme helps to develop leadership, teamwork, self-motivation, communication, confidence, consideration and the ability to learn.